wongno/ComputerGraphics/Lab9_Heightfields/README.md

 ## Modify this section

-- How many hours did it take you to complete this lab?
+- How many hours did it take you to complete this lab?2
-- Did you collaborate with any other students/TAs/Professors?
+- Did you collaborate with any other students/TAs/Professors?Anika Jagow
 - Did you use any external resources?
 (Cite them below)
   - tbd
   - tbd